-The geology of Pendleton County is diverse, unique, and full of adventure.
-From the impressive fins of Tuscarora Sandstone lining the valleys, to the Greenbrier Limestone bands creating over 3,000 known local caves.
-On this camp we will dive into these vastly different ecosystems and rock features as we learn about the history of the place, and the people who were first to explore these spaces.
+Are you ready to dig deep into all things rock-related?
+The geology of Pendleton County is diverse, unique, and full of adventure, from the impressive fins of Tuscarora Sandstone rising from the valleys to the limestone bands that form hundreds of miles of local caves.
+Did you know, Pendleton County is home to both the highest and lowest points in the state?!
+During this camp, we’ll descend into and climb across these striking ecosystems and rock features while learning about the history of the land and the people who first explored these spaces.

 Dates & Rates